KJHJason/Cultured-Downloader-CLI/README.md

       --post_id strings         Pixiv Fanbox post ID(s) to download.
                                 For multiple IDs, separate them with a comma.
-                                Example: "12345,67891" (without the quotes) -s, --session string          Your FANBOXSESSID cookie value to use for the requests to Pixiv Fanbox.
+                                Example: "12345,67891" (without the quotes) -s, --session string          Your "FANBOXSESSID" cookie value to use for the requests to Pixiv Fanbox.
       --text_file string        Path to a text file containing creator and/or post URL(s) to download from Pixiv Fanbox.
       --user_agent string       Set a custom User-Agent header to use when communicating with the API(s) or when downloading.
 ```